What is the most difficult gcse language?

-Starting with the 3 most difficult GCSE, we have English gcse literature.
+Starting with the 3 most difficult GCSE, we have The Best GCSE English Tutor PlatformsThe Best GCSE English Tutor Platforms for literature.
 It's much harder than its linguistic counterpart, and it's easy to understand why.
-In reality, there is not much content in the GCSE version of this topic, and it doesn't go too deep either.
+In reality, there is not much content in The Best GCSE English Tutor Platforms version of this topic, and it doesn't go too deep either.
 There are a few reasons why this GCSE is on this list, but there are also reasons why it only ranks tenth.

 A language gcse is based on what you've already learned in years 7, 8 and 9 and you probably know more than you think.
 Today's GCSE results reveal that modern foreign language entries have increased by 3 percent despite the Department of Education's admission late last year that it was “struggling tremendously with the number of entries and that the situation was “getting worse.”
 The difficulty of several GCSE subjects is a hotly debated topic among students, especially with the introduction of the new courses 1-9 this year.
 This may seem incredibly high, but that's because schools know that GCSE physics is difficult and they push students to achieve their best in this matter.
 While three-quarters of students in selective schools took a modern language GCSE, in sponsored academies it was only 38%.